Importing from China: 3 Golden Rules for a Smooth Pre-Chinese New Year

 Ordering on time and without taking unnecessary risks cannot be done if you don’t know the main milestones of your production and how factories work the days before CNY holidays.

-In 2019, the Chinese New Year eve is on Feb 5th.
-The official holidays start from Feb 4th and end on Feb 10th.
+In 2021, the Chinese New Year eve is expected on Feb 12th.
+The official holidays start from Feb 11th and end on Feb 17th.

 Suppliers start refusing pre-CNY orders early December.
 It is also common to see workers leaving 1 week to 2 weeks before the official holidays heading to their hometown.
 China having about 100 million people traveling to visit their family during this period, travelers like to take some precautions.